sjara/taskontrol/README.md

 It consists of modules written in Python and Qt (via QtPy) for designing behavioral paradigms and providing a graphical user interface to control the experiments.
 It also includes software that runs in an [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) to provide an interface for detecting external events and triggering stimuli.

-TASKontrol was developed by Santiago Jaramillo and it is maintained by the [Jaramillo Lab](http://jaralab.uoregon.edu) at the University of Oregon.
+TASKontrol was developed by Santiago Jaramillo and it is maintained by the [Jaramillo lab](http://jaralab.uoregon.edu) at the University of Oregon.
 The framework was largely inspired by systems such as [BControl](http://brodywiki.princeton.edu/bcontrol) and the [Linux+RTAI statemachine](https://github.com/cculianu/rt-fsm) originally developed at Cold Spring Harbor Laboratory.

 You can find the full documentation at: http://taskontrol.readthedocs.org

+To install the package (outside the Jaramillo lab) see [INSTALL.md](./INSTALL.md).

+For the Jaramillo lab, see instead [INSTALL.jaralab.md](./INSTALL.jaralab.md) to install the required package from the Ubuntu repository rather than using pip.